Youngstown Diocesan Youth Convention - Continuing the Journey

-This is the place to find out more about people you 'met' or activities that took place during our general sessions -- our keynote speaker, our bishop , our musical director, and seminarians involved at the Mass and you can view the NCYC video (and hopefully hear it!)
+This is the place to find out more about people you 'met' or activities that took place during our general sessions -- our keynote speaker, our bishop , our musical director, and seminarians involved at the Mass; plus, you can view the NCYC info:

 Did you wonder: "What the heck was going on with a few of the seminarians at the Mass?"